OriginalBrainMasta/Experimental/README.md

-This is a README.txt file
+This is a README.md file

-My project is to add some text files about what I have done this weekend.
+This file is here to introduce my brand new project: becoming a dev!